engagementlab/streetcred/README.md

 Introduction
 ------------

 StreetCred is a civic reputation API.
-It accepts incoming POST requests and calculates the user's awards based on the fulfillment of pre-defined campaign criteria.
+It accepts incoming POST requests and calculates the user's awards based on pre-defined campaign criteria.

 Installation
 -------------